- Workflow is the new content 1: Looking at research support and engagement

 For example, as part of its move to open science, the University of Utrecht decided that it would no longer count impact factors, the h-index, and so on, in its recognition and reward frameworks.
 It is also interesting to see continuing extensive coverage of how well Utrecht performs in global rankings which in part also rely on that same 'research reputation industrial complex.'
 However, the University carefully qualifies any apparent endorsement of the rankings, noting amongst other factors that they depend too much on scoring and competition, whereas science depends on collaboration.

 In this context, note the Declaration on Research Assessment, an initiative to change the basis of scholarly assessment.
 Three companies, especially, are heavily invested in this space.
+In the absence of a general industry category I call these three organizations scholarly communication service vendors.
 Elsevier, Clarivate , and Digital Science, are variably positioning themselves to support research analytics and assessment (as well as broader research workflow services, as discussed later).
 Each presents a graph-based view of the core of scientific knowledge as represented in the literature, through Scopus, Web of Science and Dimensions, respectively.
 Increasingly they want to document research entities (researchers, outputs, organizations, etc), they want to analyze research knowledge as represented by those entities, and they want to visualize research patterns and relationships.
 And then to provide a variety of decision support, discovery and evaluative services on top of those structures.

 Market for workflow services